saona-raimundo/Future-of-sports-at-IST-Austria/docs/log.md

 	- Contact administration and ask
 		- what information out of the surveys is most useful for them?
 		- Are there constrains so we do not ask for impossible things in the questionnaire?

 ---

+# 2022-04-09

+We have analyzed the questionnaire answers.
+They are [available in this document](/documents/SportIST_AllReplies_summary.xhtml) if anyone wants to check them out.

+There were a total of 151 participants.

+We sent it to C&M and will ask to be published on the next campus update.

+---